-We certainly know more now than we did 11 months ago, but much is still unknown about the long-term effects of COVID-19.
+We certainly know more now than we did when the pandemic began, but much is still unknown about the long-term effects of COVID-19.
 We know that the virus can lead to damage of the heart, brain, lungs and kidneys, but there’s no way to pinpoint or predict who exactly these individuals will be.
 Some people might also experience lingering symptoms, including shortness of breath, muscle aches, loss of stamina and exhaustion – all of which are bad news, but particularly so for athletes and active people.

 “The truth is, the disease can affect everyone differently,” says Dr. Schaefer.
 “Anyone, including young athletes, could experience a severe case or have long-term damage, which is why it’s so important to take this seriously.”